akka/akka/akka-docs/rst/scala/agents.rst

 without any messages.

 Agents are reactive.
-The update actions of all Agents get interleaved amongst threads in a thread pool.
+The update actions of all Agents get interleaved amongst threads in an ``ExecutionContext``.
 At any point in time, at most one ``send`` action for each Agent is being executed.
-Actions dispatched to an agent from another thread will occur in the order they were sent, potentially interleaved with actions dispatched to the same agent from other sources.
+Actions dispatched to an agent from another thread will occur in the order they were sent, potentially interleaved with actions dispatched to the same agent from other threads.

 If an Agent is used within an enclosing transaction, then it will participate in that transaction.
 Agents are integrated with Scala STM - any dispatches made in